jjvanzon/Circular-Language-Spec/spec/interfaces/interfaces-main-concepts.md

 This article is here to point out that commands can have interfaces just like objects.
 A command having an interface approximates the same functionality as C++ function prototypes or delegates in .NET.
 Only in Circular much more is possible.
 Because a command is an object, any interface concept is applicable to commands as well.

-Here is your basic function prototype concept expressed in an Circular diagram:
+Here is your basic function prototype concept expressed in a Circular diagram:

 ![](images/1.%20Interfaces%20Main%20Concepts.014.png)